anas1IA-art/learn-recsys/README.md

 To train model in sections 3, 4, 6, 7, 9, 10, simply run `python corresponding_script.py`.
 Some hyperparameters like batch size, embedding dimension, etc. can be modified by arguments.

 To check the training progress, run `tensorboard --logdir lightning_logs`

+## scritping all above models like form of library